Resume Optimizer Tools: Compare the Best AI and ATS Resume Scanners (2025 Guide)

 2. Jobscan (The OG)

 Jobscan's been around forever.
-It's like the Nokia of resume scanners — reliable but kinda clunky.
+It's like the Nokia of resume scanners -- reliable but kinda clunky.
 You have to manually copy and paste everything, which feels very 2015.
-They have a free tier, but it's so limited you'll blow through it in a day.
+They have a limited tier, but you'll blow through it in a day.
 Still decent for keyword analysis though.

 3. Rezi (The Overachiever)

-It's free, which is nice.
-It gives you a score, which is also nice.
+It's basic and affordable.
+It gives you a score, which is nice.
 But that's about it.
-No rewriting, no real help — just "hey, you're missing these keywords, good luck figuring out where to put them!"
-You get what you pay for.
+No rewriting, no real help -- just "hey, you're missing these keywords, good luck figuring out where to put them!"
+Pretty limited functionality.

 5. Enhancv (The Pretty One)